-Ms. E.Petrova is the manager and co-founder of ASIDEES.
-Besides managing, she takes part in developments of the Smart City Monitor platform and its urban models in compliance to international indicators of quality of life, health self-management and remote monitoring.
-Ms. Petrova successfully managed several relevant projects in Horizon 2020 applying the novel digital twin technology to assist community management, public administration, municipalities, utility providers and local businesses.
+Ms. E.Petrova is the manager and founder of ASIDEES.
+Besides managing, she takes part in developments of the Smart City Monitor platform and its digital solutions for urban areas to improve quality of life, health self-management and remote monitoring.
+Ms. Petrova successfully managed several relevant projects in Horizon 2020 applying the novel digital twin technology to assist community management, public administrations, municipalities, health & social caregivers and local businesses.

 Previously Ms. Petrova took part in the study and design of information system supporting ISO 17025 as UNIDO International consultant, implementation of Pharos workshops held in UNIDO HQ (Vienna), Austria and Slovakia.
 Ms. Petrova holds the University Diploma in Economics and Audit.

 João Correia Vargues